 Sawara was formerly a rice-growing region, developed as a logistics base for river transportation to transport rice to Edo City (former Tokyo).
-Since the development of waterway also so encouraged business in Sawara that wealthy merchants had built solid houses along a stream in the central town which visitors can still find to this day.
+The waterway development also encouraged business in Sawara; wealthy merchants had built solid houses along a stream in the central town, which visitors can still find.

-The houses built about 100 years ago.
+The houses were built about 100 years ago.
 Compared with brick houses, wooden houses are hardly preserved.

 This aquatic botanical garden is the most exquisite Japanese Iris garden in Asia, where 1500 thousand iris in 400 different varieties are planted.
 The irises are at their peak from May to June.
 In July and August, visitors can enjoy the splendid view of lotus flowers, the largest collection in Japan, including more than 300 varieties.
 Admission fee varies depending on the season.
 (200 JP Yen or 800JP Yen).

 Extra exploration: Itako Small Boat Tours

-In Sawara, there are other boat tours available other than Katozu twelve-bride.
-The one is in the old town to travel along Onogawa stream, and the other is in the Suigo Sawara Ayame Park.
+In Sawara, there are also small boat tours available.
+The one is in the old town to travel along the Onogawa stream, and the other is in the Suigo Sawara Ayame Park.
 One of these boating tours may be an option for tourists who want to take a shorter tour.

 Katori-jingu Shrine 香取神宮(かとりじんぐう)

 Sawara area also has places where various water sports can be enjoyed, such as boating, canoeing, and fishing.
-On weekends, cars towing a boat or a jet ski bike can be seen often on streets around there.
+On weekends, cars towing a boat or a jet ski bike can often be seen on the streets there.